TomSmeets/quest-for-nothing/README.md

 - [ ] Publish Promo Youtube video (how to play, and how to edit)
 - [ ] Publish 1.0 on Itch

-# Ideas for Version 2.0
-- [ ] Android
-- [ ] Publish on Play Store
-- [ ] Time travel effects?
-- Missions: Alien hitman, Show sprite in ui, find and kill in secret.

 # Design
 Why only headers and static functions?